abbas-samadani/Approval_Comment/README.md

 npm run dev
 ```

-This command will start a development server at `http://localhost:3000`.
+This command will start a development server at `http://localhost:5173`.
 You can access the front-end by opening a web browser and navigating to this URL.

-## Contributing
+## Built With

-If you find any issue or want to contribute to this project, please open an issue on this repository or submit a pull request.
-We welcome contributions from anyone, and thank you in advance for your help!
+1. Laravel - The PHP framework used

-## Code of Conduct
+2. React.js - The JavaScript library used

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+3. Tailwind CSS

-## Security Vulnerabilities
+## Authors

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+Abbas Samadani

 ## License